Virtually

 Avatar Adi Da Samraj March 7, March 31, April 8, May 12,

-Based on recognition of the Divine Person, such improvisation is, Adi Da says,
+of Adi Da as the Divine Person, such improvisation is, Adi

 .